-Note: This page contains information about the side effects of vitamin e.
-Some of the dosage forms included on this document may not apply to the brand name Amino-Opti-E.
+Note: This document contains side effect information about vitamin e.
+Some of the dosage forms listed on this page may not apply to the brand name Amino-Opti-E.

 For the Consumer

-In addition to its needed effects, some unwanted effects may be caused by vitamin e (the active ingredient contained in Amino-Opti-E).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, vitamin e (the active ingredient contained in Amino-Opti-E) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 For Healthcare Professionals

-Applies to vitamin e: compounding powder, oral capsule, oral liquid, oral solution, oral tablet, oral tablet chewable
+Applies to vitamin e: compounding powder, oral capsule, oral liquid, oral solution, oral tablet, oral tablet chewable, oral and topical oil